platinasystems/goes/docs/Platina_Config_Guide_v0.1.md

 vnet.\[interface\].port… are counters that reflect the interface counters as reported by the switch ASIC.
-These counters count the number of packets/bytes that are coming in or going out of the switch ASIC’s, as well as counters for various types of recognized packet types, for the corresponding front panel ports.
+These counters count the number of packets/bytes that are coming in or going out of the switch ASIC’s, as well as counters for various types of recognized packet types and any errors/drops encountered for the corresponding front panel ports.

 Example: (assume launching from switches local prompt; otherwise hget